-On February 12, 2013, “Saving Lives One Community at a Time” was presented by Lisa Dunn, Area Director, to the Calhoun County Mental Health Professionals.
+On February 12, 2013, “Saving Lives One Community at a Time” was presented by Lisa Holman, Area Director, to the Calhoun County Mental Health Professionals.
 The program

 is part of the Community Leaders and Adolescent Suicide Prevention (CLASP) training.
 Family Links of Anniston sponsored the workshop.

 Transportation Security Administration (TSA) officers at Birmingham Shuttlesworth Airport completed suicide prevention training on January 31, 2013.
-Lisa Dunn, Area
+Lisa Holman, Area

 Director, spoke to three shifts of officers on suicide prevention and depression awareness.
 A special thanks to Steve Robinson for making the opportunity possible.